After the Fire: History

 Keyboard player Peter Banks originally formed the band in 1972 in London, England.
-After the Fire then went through several personnel changes before settling on Banks, guitarist and vocalist Andy Piercy, bassist Nick Battle, and drummer Ivor Twydell.
+After the Fire then went through several personnel changes before settling on Banks, guitarist and vocalist Andy Piercy, bassist Nick Battle, and drummer Ivor Twidell.
 This line-up enjoyed local success in London, and released an album, Signs of Change, in 1978, on their own label.
-Having become a highly priced collectors' item, it was reissued on CD in 2004 with several bonus tracks.
+Having become a highly priced collector's item, it was reissued on CD in 2004 with several bonus tracks.
 At this time, the band's sound was similar to that of bands like Genesis and Yes.

-The band were explicit about their Christian faith - 'Signs of Change' is based on 'Pilgrim's Progress'.
+The band were explicit about their Christian faith – for example, "Pilgrim," from their first album Signs of Change, is based on The Pilgrim's Progress.
 They started the new wave synth pop movement at the time most bands in their caliber were mostly punk and pub rock.
-When they became more successful their sound was more AOR radio friendly.
+When they became more successful, their sound was more AOR radio friendly.

-After Battle left, Piercy switched to bass, and John Russell joined on guitar.
+After Battle left, Piercy switched to bass, and, after a short period as a three-piece (former member, Bob Price, rejoined as a touring guitarist), John Russell joined on guitar.
 The group signed to CBS, and released their second album, Laser Love, in 1979, which marked the band's move towards the new wave, with shorter, more catchy pop rock tracks.
-Twydell left the band to seek a career as a frontman and Nick Brotherwood took over briefly, after the album Laser Love was recorded.
+Twidell left the band to seek a career as a frontman and Nick Brotherwood took over briefly, after the album Laser Love was recorded.
 Banks changed his name to "Memory" Banks to not be confused with the ex-Yes guitarist, around this time.
 As these changes took place, After the Fire's single, "One Rule for You", entered the UK Singles Chart.

 The first version of 80-f, although better musically, was turned down by CBS resulting in the early departure of Brotherwood.
 The band, now with Pete King (formerly of the Flys) on drums, were assigned a new producer who re-worked some of the original album tracks and re-visited tracks that had been left off Laser Love.
 Neither single charted in the UK but 1980-f gained popularity, like the band, in other European countries.